melloddy/performance_evaluation/README.md

 ### Step 2.
 Run the performance evaluation code

-Run the performance evaluation script (https://git.infra.melloddy.eu/wp3/performance_evaluation/-/blob/year3/performance_evaluation.py) for each of the CLS/HYB/REG/CLSAUX models identified in Step 1 above.
+Follow the following sections to run the performance evaluation script (https://git.infra.melloddy.eu/wp3/performance_evaluation/-/blob/year3/performance_evaluation.py) for each of the CLS/HYB/REG/CLSAUX models identified in Step 1 above.
+In more detail:

 #### Step 2.1.
-CLS/REG/CLSAUX model evaluation
+SP vs. MP CLS/REG/CLSAUX model evaluation

 Run the performance evaluation script for each of the optimal CLS/REG/CLSAUX models like so: